knowledgecode/date-and-time/README.md

 }
 ```

 This date structure provides a parsing result.
-You would be able to tell from it how the date string was parsed(, or why the parsing was failed).
+You will be able to tell from it how the date string was parsed(, or why the parsing was failed).

----

 ### isValid(arg1[, arg2])